Billie Piper: Stage work

 In 2016, Piper starred in an adaptation of Federico García Lorca's 1934 play Yerma at the Young Vic, written and directed by Simon Stone.
 Upon opening, the play received critical acclaim, mainly for Piper's performance.
 She was described as "earth-quaking" by The Guardian and "a generation's greatest performance" by The Stage.
 The Independent described her as "shattering" with the reviewer admitting he found himself "still visibly shaking from its effects on the Tube home afterwards."
 The Jewish Chronicle proclaimed, "This is the performance to which [Piper's] previous excellent appearances on stage have been leading.
 She's one of those rare actresses who can be monumentally tragic and almost casually realistic at the same time."
-Conversely, The Arts Desk warned its readers that her performance was "an utterly grueling, almost unbearable 100 minutes."
+Conversely, The Arts Desk warned its readers that her performance was "an utterly gruelling, almost unbearable 100 minutes."
 Piper won all six of the available Best Actress awards for that one performance, making it one of the most acclaimed and awarded stage performances in British theatre history, and making her the only actor to have picked up all six Best Actress awards for a single performance, including the coveted Olivier Award.

 On 31 August 2017, Yerma streamed live into more than 700 cinemas across the UK.
 Whilst ticket sales are yet to be confirmed, more than 100 cinemas confirmed they had sold out to capacity with many requesting encore copies.
 In an unprecedented event, after the live screening had finished, '#Yerma' trended on Twitter at number three, with some writers claiming Twitter had 'gone into complete meltdown' over Piper's performance.
 The play was streamed across the world from 21 September.

 Piper reprised the performance in a limited run at New York's Park Avenue Armory during March and April 2018, her New York stage debut.
 She once again received unanimous critical praise.
 The New York Times said Piper's performance was "an unconditional victory" and "blisteringly powerful" awarding it five stars, whilst Hollywood Reporter found her "simply staggering" adding; "When the actress appears at the curtain call, looking emotionally and physical exhausted, you find yourself relieved that she's OK and concerned that she'll have to do it all over again the next night."
 Time Out likened Piper to an "angry beast" warning that her "astonishing" performance inflicted psychological-like emotions on the audience.
 NBC's Katie Englehart said, "Piper is so devastating I almost vomited in my seat – that doesn't sound like an endorsement but it is."
 Vogue hailed Piper as "one of the great talents of her generation" and described her performance as "astonishing, raw, feral and terrifying."
 The AM New York critic claimed to be left "gasping for air" whilst the New York Stage Review found Piper's "downward spiral into abyss utterly harrowing and blazingly remarkable."